SonarSource/sonarlint-vscode/README.md

 ### Project Binding Setup

-Starting from v3.10, SonarLint for VSCode tries to automatically detect a remote SonarQube/SonarCloud project to bind to the workspace folder open locally.
-If the local folder contains `sonar-project.properties` or `.sonarcloud.properties` file, SonarLint will try to configure binding with the remote project specified in these configuration files.
+From v3.10, SonarLint for VSCode tries to automatically detect a remote SonarQube/SonarCloud project to bind with the locally opened workspace folder.
+If the locally opened folder contains a `sonar-project.properties` or a `.sonarcloud.properties` file, SonarLint will try to configure the binding with the remote project defined in that configuration file.

 If no remote match is found, you will be prompted to configure binding manually.

-To configure a project binding, navigate to the **SONARLINT CONNECTED MODE** view in the VSCode Explorer and select **Add Project Binding** to add the desired connection.
+To manually configure a project binding, navigate to the **SONARLINT CONNECTED MODE** view in the VSCode Explorer and select **Add Project Binding** to add the desired connection.

 <img src='images/3.8_addBinding.png' alt='Add Project Binding' width='500'/>